-The EPA establishes the minimum number of monitoring sites required to meet national ambient monitoring objectives.
-The minimum monitoring requirements are codified in Appendix D of 40 CFR Part 58.
-Minimum monitoring requirements are specific to each individual criteria pollutant (e.g., ozone, PM2.5) or objective based (e.g., NCore, Toxics).
-Minimum monitoring requirements rely on population, measured concentrations and air pollution emissions data.
+The EPA set the minimum number of monitoring sites needed to meet national ambient air quality monitoring objectives.
+Appendix D of 40 CFR Part 58 outlines the requirements and vary based on the specific criteria pollutant (e.g., ozone, PM{2.5}) or objective based (e.g., NCore, Toxics).
+The minimum monitoring requirements are determined using factors such as population size, measured concentrations and air pollution emissions data.
 Wisconsin currently meets all minimum air monitoring requirements.
-Appendices A and B provide a detailed discussion of these requirements and any applicable waivers.
+Appendices A and B provide a detailed discussion of these requirements, including any applicable waivers.